odoo/odoo/doc/cla/individual/CatalinGiu.md

-Canada, February 29, 2016
+Canada, 2016-02-29

 I hereby agree to the terms of the Odoo Individual Contributor License Agreement v1.0.

 I declare that I am authorized and able to make this agreement and sign this declaration.

 Signed,